 - 1 egg yolk

-Chill the dough for about an hour.
+- Cover the bowl and chill for about an hour.
 (If you are doubling the recipe, be sure to chill for more like 2-3 hours.
 They will bake flat if the dough is not cold.
 You can freeze the dough too, if you want.)

 by The Food Charlatan